Our payment system interfaces with the IRS to validate your tax form. We have to validate your tax details with the IRS to send you payments.

-If you file your taxes as an individual, you will need to use your Social Security Number as your TIN, in the SSN field on your W9 form.
+If you file your taxes as an individual, you may need to use your Social Security Number as your TIN, in the SSN field on your W-9 form.

-If you file your taxes as a business (such as an LLC or S-Corporation), you’ll need to use your Employer Identification Number (EIN) as your TIN, in the EIN field.
+If you file your taxes as a business (such as an S-Corporation), you’ll likely want to use your Employer Identification Number (EIN) as your TIN, in the EIN field.

 - Using the wrong name/business name

-If you file taxes as a business, you will most likely need to use your business name on line 1 of your W9 and leave line 2 blank.
+If you file taxes as a business, you may need to use your business name on line 1 of your W-9 rather than a personal name.

 - Look for "name control" on your original EIN documentation

 We've seen several instances where publishers have been assigned an alternative business name to use only on electronic tax forms.
 If you know you're submitting the correct EIN on your tax form, but the form comes back invalidated, look for this on your original EIN documentation:

 If your document gives you a name control (usually a short series of letters), you'll need to use that in place of your full business name on your tax form.
 This will usually resolve the issue and your tax form will come back validated.